 - 11. The Independent Redress Mechanism's mission is articulated in the GI as well as in the terms of reference (TOR) of the mechanism as approved by the Board.
-It involves addressing and responding to complaints from project-affected people and requests from developing countries for reconsideration of funding denied by the Board in a way that is fair, effective and transparent and aims to enhance the performance of GCF climate finance and its overall mission.
+56 It involves addressing and responding to complaints from project-affected people and requests from developing countries for reconsideration of funding denied by the Board in a way that is fair, effective and transparent and aims to enhance the performance of GCF climate finance and its overall mission.
 As stated in the GI, "the mechanism will receive complaints related to the operation of the Fund and will evaluate and make recommendations."
 The mechanism promotes accountability through five mandates: reconsideration requests, complaints and/or grievance, advisory services, capacity-building and outreach. - 12.
 The Independent Redress Mechanism's first TOR were adopted at B.06 (2014), but the unit did not become operational until 2016 when the Head of Unit was hired.
-In 2016, the new Head initiated an overhaul of the TOR, to better reflect international best practice and to strengthen the Independent Redress Mechanism's mandate to not only provide for accountability within the GCF structure but also build capacity and strengthen the redress mechanisms of other actors within the GCF (for example, improve capacity among the DAEs).
+In 2016, the new Head initiated an overhaul of the TOR, to better reflect international best practice and to strengthen the Independent Redress Mechanism's mandate to not only provide for accountability within the GCF structure but also build capacity and strengthen the redress mechanisms of other actors within the GCF57 (for example, improve capacity among the DAEs).
 The combination of the TOR, procedures and guidelines, and supporting operating procedures form the legal mandate, policy, institutional and procedural framework of the Independent Redress Mechanism.
 All three documents have been prepared and adopted.
 The only outstanding guidance for redress services is a guideline for the Board on how to proceed with regard to Independent Redress Mechanism recommendations (expected for B.24).
 The Independent Redress Mechanism also has a website that enables individuals or a country to file the necessary complaint.
-As an independent unit of the GCF, the Independent Redress Mechanism reports to the GCF Board and actively consults with the Ethics and Audit Committee (a subcommittee of the Board).
+As an independent unit of the GCF, the

-&lt;sup>53 The CDS responsible for the Latin America and Caribbean Region has been based in Grenada since September 2018.
-GCF/B.22/Inf.01 (Feb 2019).
+53 The CDS responsible for the Latin America and Caribbean Region has been based in Grenada since September 2018.